What Spices Go With Which Foods? A Spice Combination Chart

 Most of us will have bottles or packs of spices or herbs laying in the kitchen pantry enjoying their little cozy place in the darkness not having to do any work! (wish I had a life like that)

-Using spices adds versatility to cooking and if used correctly they adapt well to the dish you are using it in.
-All you need to know is the right way of cooking with spices.
+Using spices adds versatility to cooking and if used correctly they adapt well to the dish you add them to.

-This Spice Combinations Chart will help you take little steps and make meals with the best food and spice combinations what work well together.
+This Spice Combinations Chart will help you take little steps and show you what spices go well with what vegetables, meats and other ingredients.

 Few people like spicy and hot food and are happy to add a bail of chilli powder to their dish (which I personally think kills the flavour of other ingredients completely) while others may like the subtle aroma and flavour of cardamom, cloves, or cinnamon.

-Referring to the spice chart I can see that cloves, cinnamon and cumin seeds can be used to make soup, rice, stews or curries.
+Referring to the spice combination chart below I can see that cloves, cinnamon and cumin seeds can be used to make soup, rice, stews or curries.

-I have the option to stir fry my chosen veg soup (carrots, onions and tomatoes) with a tsp of cumin seeds.
-I then add the broth and when it all comes to a boil, I add 2 cloves and a small stick of cinnamon and leave it to simmer for some time until done.
+For a basic aromatic veg soup I stir fry chosen vegetables (carrots, onions and tomatoes) with a tsp of cumin seeds.
+The next step will be to add the broth and when it all comes to a boil, I throw in 2 cloves and a small stick of cinnamon and leave it to simmer for some time until done.

-Before blending the soup, its always advisable to remove chunky whole spices.
+Before blending the soup, it is always advisable to remove chunky whole spices.

-What happened,in the example above is that I managed to use the spices and also made a yummy aromatic carrot and tomato soup with hardly any additional effort.
+In the example above I managed to use the spices and also made a yummy aromatic carrot and tomato soup with hardly any additional effort.

-The learning from this is that the kind of spices or the quantity of spice you use depends on your personal and family preference.
+The kind or type of spices or the quantity of spice you use depends on your personal and family preference.

 If you do not like cinnamony taste in soups then choose not to use it, go for green cardamon instead.

-Use this guide and the chart below as a starting point to begin with your experimentation to add new flavour and dimension to your everyday meals.
+Use this guide and the chart below as a starting point to begin with experimentation with some of the good spices you have.

-Feel free to make your own spice and flavour combos as you become more used to its taste and develop an idea of what flavour your chosen spice or spices will impart to the dish you add it to.
+Feel free to make your own spice and flavour combos as you become more used to the taste.